davidanderson3/narrow-down/README copy.md

 ### Spoonacular proxy

 The backend exposes a `/api/spoonacular` route that forwards recipe searches to the Spoonacular API without revealing your key.
 Define a `SPOONACULAR_KEY` environment variable before running the server when deploying (e.g., on Render).

+If the proxy is missing a key, the Recipes tab now prompts for a personal API Ninjas key and calls their recipe endpoint directly as a fallback so you can keep searching without redeploying the backend.